 What is the United States Dollar (USD)?

-The United States Dollar refers to the national currency of the U.S and is represented by the ISO code USD.
+The United States Dollar refers to the national currency of the U.S and is represented by the ISO code USD and is often abbreviated as US$.
 It is considered a standard currency and is the most widely used currency in international transactions.
 Additionally, USD is used as the main currency in many regions other than the U.S. However, many others use it along with their national currency as an alternate and unofficial currency.

 The U.S. Federal Reserve is responsible for ensuring that enough money is in circulation in the country.
 It is commissioned by the U.S. Treasury Department of Engraving and Printing for the printing of bills.
 It also authorizes its Mint Department to make coins available.